Log-in/Sign-up

 For high school students considering careers in STEM, learning computer science is essential.
 And AP® Computer Science A is equivalent to an introductory, college-level computer science course.
 Even if you are not seeking a STEM degree, computer science is still an enjoyable subject for students who like math, creative problem-solving, and/or logic.
 Additionally, successful completion of a rigorous AP® class in high school has been shown to correlate with college success!

-Beyond the weekly Zoom meeting, students will interact with the teachers, their classmates, and the teacher's assistants (TAs) primarily through Google Classroom, Discord, and email.
-On Google Classroom, students will participate in discussions, submit projects, post resources, upload homework, and complete assessments that are organized into weekly work folders.
+• On Google Classroom, students will participate in discussions, submit projects, post resources, upload homework, and complete assessments that are organized into weekly work folders.
 There will also be some partner coding and group projects during the year.
-Students will be able to work independently or collaboratively, asynchronously or live, depending on their availability.

 Student Samples